Big 10: Who's the TV personality you wanted to grow up to be like as a kid?

 “He made a tremendous impact in my life and I hope I’m able to be half the meteorologist and person he was.
 I wouldn’t be where I am today if it wasn’t for him.”

-“The late Ed Bradley (above, of CBS ‘60 Minutes’ reporting fame).
+“The late Ed Bradley (of ‘60 Minutes’ fame).
 Ed never took sides but always took an emotional position.

 “You always knew how he felt about the person.
 He was honest about that.
 And yet he always allowed the person to speak their truth.
 He was kind.
 Unapologetic.
 Courageous